AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

 3. Initialize and register Jaeger.

     ```
-    // Adds a Jaeger tracer.
+    // Add a Jaeger tracer.
     services.AddSingleton<ITracer>(serviceProvider =>
     {
         string serviceName = serviceProvider.GetRequiredService<IHostingEnvironment>().ApplicationName;
         ILoggerFactory loggerFactory = serviceProvider.GetRequiredService<ILoggerFactory>();
          Configuration.SenderConfiguration senderConfiguration = new Configuration.SenderConfiguration(loggerFactory)
-         // Obtains the Jaeger endpoint in the Tracing Analysis console.
+         // Obtain the Jaeger endpoint in the Tracing Analysis console.
               .WithEndpoint("http://tracing-analysis-dc-sz.aliyuncs.com/adapt_your_token/api/traces");

           // This will log to a default localhost installation of Jaeger.